 Leiden University is a integral part of the community and contributes to a sustainable society.
 Over the coming years our University will become even greener.

 Sustainability is a key factor in our societal role, and it is an issue that features strongly not only in the University’s teaching and research but also in its management.
-We are proud to be ranked fifth in the SustainaBul Sustainability Ranking.
+We are proud to be ranked highly in the SustainaBul Sustainability Ranking.

 We largely have our students to thank for the fact that Leiden University is becoming greener.
 Our students play a critical role in how the University views sustainability and they often take the initiative for projects.

 Leiden University Green Office (LUGO), opened in September 2016.
 Students and staff at the University can contact LUGO if they have any ideas about how to make the University greener.
 The enthusiastic students who run LUGO help develop these ideas into concrete projects.